The Clinical Pathway to Antibiotic Approval

 There are three distinct phases of clinical evaluation prior to approval for new drugs.

-These studies are usually conducted in 20-80 healthy volunteers.
-The aim is to determine if the drug is safe, if it has any side effects and how the drug is metabolized and excreted.
+These studies are usually conducted in 20-80 healthy volunteers and aim to determine if the drug is safe, if it has any side effects and how it is metabolised and excreted.

-These studies begin if Phase I studies don't show any unacceptable toxicity or side effects and are usually conducted in 20-80 unwell patients.
-The focus in Phase II is on effectiveness and data on whether the drug works in people who have a certain disease or condition.
+These studies are usually conducted in 20-80 unwell patients.
+The focus in Phase 2 study is on effectiveness and data on whether the drug works in people who have a certain disease or condition.
 Safety and short-term side effects continue to be evaluated.
-At the end of Phase II the drug developer and the FDA will discuss the structure and size of the final phase.
+At the end of Phase II study the drug developer and the FDA will discuss the structure and size of the final phase.

 Sepsis – Clinical Observations…